William “Bill” Moorhead serves as an elected Director of the Moulton Niguel Water District.

 Before joining the Moulton Niguel Board of Directors, Mr. Moorhead shared his love of water and professional expertise with the community as a member of Moulton Niguel’s Citizens’ Advisory Committee.

 Among his many professional achievements, Mr. Moorhead is past President of the Orange County Water Association (OCWA) and past Chairman of the California Water Environment Water Association’s (CWEA) Technical Certification Program.
 He has been honored as “Operator of the Year” and is a recipient of the “Engineering Achievement Award” by the CWEA.
 In 2013, Mr. Moorhead was the recipient of the Engineering Best Projects Award from Engineering News Record for Anaheim’s Recycled Water Demonstration Facility.

-An active community volunteer, Mr. Moorhead has volunteered as a board member for the Model United Nations Program at Mission Viejo High School and as a delegate for the Lake Mission Viejo Association.
+An active community volunteer, Mr. Moorhead has volunteered as a board member for the Model United Nations Program at Mission Viejo High School and as a delegate for the Lake Mission Viejo Association and currently serves as a Board Member.
 He received his Bachelor of Arts in Biology from Washington and Jefferson College and Master’s Degree in Civil/Environmental Engineering from Loyola Marymount University.

 Bill and his wife, Beverly, raised their daughter in Mission Viejo, where they have lived for nearly three decades.